oracle/node-oracledb/doc/src/api_manual/connection.rst

         * - ``dir``
           - .. _executebindparamdir:

             The direction of the bind, indicating whether data is being passed into, or out from, the database.
-The value can be one of the :ref:`Execute Bind Direction Constants <oracledbconstantsbinddir>`
-            ``oracledb.BIND_IN``, ``oracledb.BIND_INOUT``, or
+The value can be one of the :ref:`Execute Bind Direction Constants <oracledbconstantsbinddir>` ``oracledb.BIND_IN``, ``oracledb.BIND_INOUT``, or ``oracledb.BIND_OUT``.
-            ``oracledb.BIND_OUT``.
 The default is ``oracledb.BIND_IN``.
         * - ``maxArraySize``
           - .. _executebindparammaxarraysize:

             The number of array elements to be allocated for a PL/SQL Collection INDEX BY associative array OUT or IN OUT array bind variable.
 For IN binds, the value of ``maxArraySize`` is ignored.
 See :ref:`PL/SQL Collection Associative Arrays
             <plsqlindexbybinds>`.
         * - ``maxSize``
           - .. _executebindparammaxsize:

             The maximum number of bytes that OUT or IN OUT bind variable values of type String or Buffer can use to get data.
-The default value is 200.
+The default value is *200*.
 The maximum limit depends on the database type, see below.
 When binding IN OUT, then ``maxSize`` refers to the size of the returned value: the input value can be smaller or bigger.
 For IN binds, ``maxSize`` is ignored.

-            |br| The limit for ``maxSize`` when binding a value that is
-            returned as a Buffer is 2000 bytes.
+            The limit for ``maxSize`` when binding a value that is returned as a Buffer is 2000 bytes.
 For Strings, the limit is 4000 bytes unless you are using Oracle Database 12 or later, and the database initialization parameter ``MAX_STRING_SIZE`` has a value of ``EXTENDED``.
 In this case the limit is 32767 bytes.

-            |br| When binding Oracle LOBs as ``oracledb.STRING``,
-            ``oracledb.DB_TYPE_NVARCHAR`` or ``oracledb.BUFFER``, the data
-            cannot be greater than 1 GB.
-See :ref:`LOB Bind Parameters
+            When binding Oracle LOBs as ``oracledb.STRING``, ``oracledb.DB_TYPE_NVARCHAR`` or ``oracledb.BUFFER``, the data cannot be greater than 1 GB.
+See :ref:`LOB Bind Parameters <lobbinds>`.
-            <lobbinds>`.
 For larger data, use the :ref:`Lob Class <lobclass>`.

-            |br| Similarly, when binding LONG as ``oracledb.STRING``\ and
-            LONG RAW as ``oracledb.BUFFER``, data cannot be greater than 1 GB.
+            Similarly, when binding LONG as ``oracledb.STRING`` and LONG RAW as ``oracledb.BUFFER``, data cannot be greater than 1 GB.

-            |br| When binding to get a UROWID value from the database, note
-            that UROWIDs can take up to 5267 bytes when fetched from the database so ``maxSize`` should be set to at least this value.
+            When binding to get a UROWID value from the database, note that UROWIDs can take up to 5267 bytes when fetched from the database so ``maxSize`` should be set to at least this value.
         * - ``type``
           - .. _executebindparamtype:

             The ``type`` indicates to the database how data should be handled.

-            |br| If ``type`` is not set for IN or IN OUT binds its value will
-            be derived from the type of the input data.
+            If ``type`` is not set for IN or IN OUT binds its value will be derived from the type of the input data.
 It is recommended to explicitly set the type because null data will be assumed to be ``oracledb.STRING``.
 With OUT binds, ``type`` defaults to ``oracledb.STRING``.

-            |br| Commonly, ``type`` is set to a :ref:`node-oracledb Type
-            Constant <oracledbconstantsnodbtype>` that matches the JavaScript
+            Commonly, ``type`` is set to a :ref:`node-oracledb Type Constant <oracledbconstantsnodbtype>` that matches the JavaScript type.
-            type.
 Node-oracledb and the underlying Oracle client libraries then do a mapping to, or from, the actual database data type.
 Since Oracle Database does not provide actual database type information prior to binding, some special cases need ``type`` set explicitly to avoid data conversion issues.
 For example, binding a String to an NVARCHAR needs ``type`` set to ``oracledb.DB_TYPE_NVARCHAR``.

-            |br| For each JavaScript and database type combination, the
-            ``type`` property can be one of the values in the :ref:`executebindparamtypevalues` table.
+            For each JavaScript and database type combination, the ``type`` property can be one of the values in the :ref:`executebindparamtypevalues` table.
 For example, if you are inserting data from a String into an Oracle Database CHAR column, then set ``type`` to ``oracledb.DB_TYPE_CHAR``.

-            |br| This table does not cover implicit data type conversions that
-            will take place in Oracle libraries.
+            This table does not cover implicit data type conversions that will take place in Oracle libraries.
 In particular many Oracle types will allow JavaScript values to be bound as ``oracledb.STRING``.
 For example, you can bind the string “1234” to insert into a NUMBER column.
 Another example is that the string “31-01-2019” can be bound for insert into a DATE column (if the :ref:`NLS_DATE_FORMAT <environmentvariables>` is “DD-MM-YYYY”).

-            |br| Similarly when binding a JavaScript Date, ``type`` can be
-            set to ``oracledb.DATE`` for all date and timestamp database types.
+            Similarly when binding a JavaScript Date, ``type`` can be set to ``oracledb.DATE`` for all date and timestamp database types.
 This bind type is the default for Date IN and IN OUT binds.
 Using the date or timestamp type constant corresponding to the database type may be preferred when binding in node-oracledb 4.2.
 This reduces type conversions and it may be useful in cases such as when calling overloaded PL/SQL procedures, or to ensure the correct index is used by a query.
         * - ``val``
           - .. _executebindparamval:

             The input value or variable to be used for an IN or IN OUT bind variable.

     **execute(): Type Property Values**